Strategic Directions 2019-2024

 - 2.1 Develop a digital scholarship service model in collaboration with T&I and CTL partners.

-- 2.2 Expand efforts to identify, digitize and make Davidson’s unique collections discoverable across the globe.
+- 2.2 Expand efforts to identify, digitize, and make Davidson’s unique collections, especially those that provide opportunities for engaging with our complicated history, discoverable across the globe.

 - 2.3 Design a cohesive and intuitive web presence to facilitate access to the library’s services and resources, implementing best practices of universal design.